 Instructions

-- Preheat oven to 400°F and line a rimmed baking sheet with parchment paper.
+- Heat the oven.
+Preheat oven to 400°F and line a rimmed baking sheet with parchment paper.

-- Cut the top off of the squash and slice in half lengthwise and scoop out seeds and pulp.
+- Prepare the squash.
+Cut the top off of the squash and slice in half lengthwise and scoop out seeds and pulp.
 Place skin side down on jelly roll pan.

-- Mix maple syrup and oil in a small bowl; brush squash with the mixture, pouring any extra into the center of the squash.
+- Roast the squash.
+Mix maple syrup and oil in a small bowl; brush squash with the mixture, pouring any extra into the center of the squash.
 Sprinkle with pepper.
 Roast for 1 hour or until tender.
 Remove from oven and let cool for 15-20 minutes.

-- Scoop one squash half into a blender and add 1 cup of chicken broth, process until smooth.
-Pour into a large saucepan and repeat with other squash half and remaining chicken broth.
+- Puree the squash.
+Scoop one squash half into a blender and add 1 cup of veggie broth, process until smooth.
+Pour into a large saucepan and repeat with other squash half and remaining broth.

-- Stir in the milk and season with salt & pepper.
+- Finish the soup.
+Stir in the milk and season with salt & pepper.
 Heat over medium-low until warm.

 I couldn't agree with you more Kathryn.
 Nothing makes you feel more warm and cozy in the winter than a piping hot bowl of soup.
 And butternut squash soup is one of my favorites.
 It always adds such an elegant touch to any meal.
 Btw. . .
 I'm loving your addition of the maple syrup.
 I bet it adds another layer of complexity to an already delicious soup.